scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had soylent for lunch today, then had a tasty sandwich for dinner.

+### Day 211

+Soylent for lunch today, but then on the way home ended up stopping for fast food and tried out the new Grand Mac.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/